henask12/hello-microverse/README.md

 ### Usage

-To run the project, execute the following command:
+To run the project, execute the following command: just need a web brwosser

 <!--
 Example command: